 The national average cost for water damage restoration is $2,700.
 This is simply for the drying and water extraction services and doesn’t include any reconstruction efforts (like replacing carpeting or drywall).

-Cost Factor #1: Water Contamination Level
+Carpet Water Damage Cost Factor #1: The Type of Water

 Cost Factor #3: Extent of Carpet Water Damage